 The need for an impactful and engaging presentation is a non-negotiable for architecture firms, as they operate in a highly visual industry.
 Since a website can be their primary marketing tool, it’s no wonder that the architecture businesses featured in this article take their website design seriously.

-Specializing in interior architecture and global design, Craie Craie is a Lyon-based studio that shapes home spaces with a touch of modernity and fantasy.
+Specializing in interior architecture and global design, Craie Craie is a Lyon-based studio and one of the best architecture website that shapes home spaces with a touch of modernity and fantasy.
 This whimsical character is beautifully presented through their website designed by Studio Beaucoup.

 One of the most admirable qualities of this digital portal is its raw and minimalist yet wildly creative layout.